RobertMeakin/Argonaught/README.md

     public static RefreshResponse ExampleRefreshResponse(string refreshToken)
     {
-        //Called by Argonaught when the client requests a new access token using a refresh token.
+        //Called by Argonaut when the client requests a new access token using a refresh token.
         //Requires 2 objects from db:
-        var rfshToken = ArgonaughtTesting.ExampleRefreshToken;//The full RefreshToken object, found using the refreshTokenId (the hashed client refresh token) var aud = ArgonaughtTesting.ExampleAudience1;//... and the audience object associated with the refresh token.
+        var rfshToken = ArgonautTesting.ExampleRefreshToken;//The full RefreshToken object, found using the refreshTokenId (the hashed client refresh token) var aud = ArgonautTesting.ExampleAudience1;//... and the audience object associated with the refresh token.

         var refreshResponse = new RefreshResponse(rfshToken, aud);
         return refreshResponse;